 - Teaching Arrangements

-- Four to five full days of intensive teaching - attendance is compulsory
+Five full days of intensive teaching on the Dunedin campus: Monday 25 February to Friday 1 March inclusive - attendance is compulsory

 - Course outline